DHTMLX/docs-todolist/docs/overview.md

 - To copy tasks via pressing `Alt` while dragging-and-dropping them
 - To move tasks withing a project via `Ctrl (Cmd)` + `Arrow Up`/ `Arrow Down`
 - To mark tasks as complete/incomplete by pressing `Space`
-- To collapse/expand a task with subtasks, click on the arrow icon to the left of the task or press `Arrow Left`/ `Arrow Right`
 - To change the nesting level of tasks via `Tab`/ `Shift + Tab`

 :::note